Prepare a strategy for attending a job fair to get results. Start by researching companies and organizing what you need to bring to the career fair.

 Know which companies are attending and unearth more about the ones you are interested in by researching the company and finding more information about available positions.
 Bring along any questions you want to ask.
 Rehearse how you are going to answer the questions and, above all else, relax.

 Talk and network with the other job hunters.
 Some of these individuals might be future coworkers.
 Talking eases tension and increases rapport.
 Gather business cards and make notes on the back of each.
 Business cards will help you identify each person when you meet them again.

 Be Persistent After the Job Fair

 Forward each interviewer a thank-you note via email or drop it off at the company office to thank them for their time.
-Sending a thank you letter will show your continued interest in their company, re-open the lines of communication, and will help the interviewer remember you.
-Plus it is a courteous and professional gesture.
+Sending a thank you letter will show your continued interest in their company, re-open communication lines, and help the interviewer remember you.
+Plus, it is a courteous and professional gesture.